 The committee took advantage of the rebuilding to introduce a number of improvements such as bigger windows to give more light, and providing niches over the entrances to house the statues of the Boy and Girl which had been brought up from Golden Lane.

-The thought of the proposed move to Radnor Street brought mixed feelings to most people involved – a dream cherished for so many years now realized – a nostalgic sadness at leaving a well loved abode – the challenge of the future!
+The thought of the proposed move to Radnor Street brought mixed feelings to most people involved – a dream cherished for so many years now realised – a nostalgic sadness at leaving a well loved abode – the challenge of the future!

 The challenge soon emerged, in the realisation that once again history was repeating itself.
 The new building could not provide the space required for the development of urgent new educational ventures, and the reorganisation of toilet facilities became imperative.